A series of controversial changes to the way protests are policed will shortly become UK law.

 - Apply these rules to a demonstration by just one person

-If they refuse to follow police directions over how they should conduct their protest, they could be fined up to £2,500.
+So if a single individual was holding a placard while sharing their views via a loudspeaker, and refused to follow police directions about how they should conduct their protest, they could be fined up to £2,500.

 It will also become a crime to fail to follow restrictions the protesters "ought" to have known about, even if they have not received a direct order from an officer.

-At present, police need to prove protesters knew they had been told to move on, before they can be said to have broken the law.
+Previously, police have needed to prove that protesters knew they had been told to move on, before they could be said to have broken the law.

-The proposed law includes an offence of "intentionally or recklessly causing public nuisance".
+The new law also includes an offence of "intentionally or recklessly causing public nuisance".

-This is designed to stop people occupying public spaces, hanging off bridges, gluing themselves to windows, or employing other protest tactics to make themselves both seen and heard.
+This is designed to stop people occupying public spaces, hanging off bridges or employing other similar tactics.

-One final measure clarifies that damage to memorials could lead to up to 10 years in prison.
-This follows the toppling of a statue of slave trader Edward Colston in Bristol.
+Another measure clarifies that damage to memorials could lead to up to 10 years in prison.
+This follows the toppling of the statue of slave trader Edward Colston in Bristol.

 What about human rights?

 The right to protest and express yourself is enshrined in the Human Rights Act.
-Police commanders have to show they have taken this into account.
+The police have to show they have taken this into account.

 But that right is not absolute.
 Protests can be limited by police if they believe they have good reason to impose restrictions on an event to ensure public safety, or to prevent crime.

-But the problem is the history of public protest is littered with long and complex legal battles over whether police have used their powers properly.
+But the history of public protest is littered with long and complex legal battles over whether police have used their powers properly.

-One of the most important cases - about the police's power to contain a crowd for an indefinite period - took 11 years of courtroom arguments to reach the conclusion that the tactic was lawful.
+One of the most important cases - about the police's power to contain a crowd for an indefinite period - took 11 years of courtroom arguments before concluding that the tactic was lawful.

-However, the government says that other parts of the legislation toughen sentencing for serious violent and sexual offences and introduce new police bail rules for suspects under investigation.
+However, the government argues that other parts of the legislation toughen sentencing for serious violent and sexual offences and introduce new police bail rules for suspects under investigation.

-- On terrorism, the bill creates powers to more closely monitor offenders released from prison
+- On terrorism, the bill will create powers to more closely monitor offenders released from prison

-- Community sentences for less serious crime to address underlying problems in offenders' lives
+- Community sentences for less serious crime will address underlying problems in offenders' lives

-- Changes to sexual offences law to tackle abusive adults in positions of trust, such as sports coaches and religious figures
+- Changes to sexual offences law will tackle abusive adults in positions of trust, such as sports coaches and religious figures